-Step 9: Voting — Once the debate has reached a close and all secondary motions have been dealt with, the chair must ask, “Are you ready for the question?”
-If no one rises, then the chair must “put the question” for a vote, ayes in favour and noes against.
+Step 9: Voting — Once the debate has reached a close and all secondary motions have been dealt with, the Chair must ask, “Are you ready for the question?”
+If no one rises, then the Chair must “put the question” for a vote, ayes in favour and noes against.
 The majority rules, with the majority being defined as 2/3rds of those present.

-Step 10: Written record — All the motions that have been passed have to be written out.
+Step 10: Written Record — All the motions that have been passed have to be written out.
 There will be a list of all motions passed with their corresponding secondary motions, so there is a record of decisions for transparency purposes.

 We recommend that if your organisation uses Robert’s Rules, you should take the time to fully understand every aspect of them.
 It really is a comprehensive guide!

-However, it is important that the board and the executive committee are kept up to date.
+However, it is important that the Board and the Executive Committee are kept up to date.
 There must be a follow-up at the next board meeting on any issues.
 This is why reviewing meeting minutes is essential.
 If you need help with your meeting minutes, see our dos and don’ts.

 If you are on a specialist committee, then you should make sure that everyone knows their tasks.
-A board’s decision should be clear and actionable.
+A Board’s decision should be clear and actionable.
 There should be no room for ambiguity on the actions that need to take place.

 If you would like to learn more about the basics of the boardroom, please read our other article!

 Convene has built-in voting features that will save time and promote transparency.
-There is also an action items feature that will help your members to follow up with reminders on their tasks, as well as the option to make both public or private notes on the meeting packs.
+There is also an action items feature that will help your Members to follow up with reminders on their tasks, as well as the option to make both public or private notes on the meeting packs.
 To see how this has helped other organisations read our customer success stories, or arrange a demo!